 Chances are you will draft your team a significant amount of time before the contest actually starts.
 There are many different elements that can change from the time you draft your team and the time your contest starts.
 Here are some: injuries to your players, injuries to players who throw to your players, injuries to any offensive players, injuries to opposing players, benching, legal trouble, personal issues, weather, trades, cancellations and the list goes on.
 You may think these aren’t important to pay attention to, but think again.
 If you are in a $1,000,000 and you draft a person who gets concussed out of their last brain cell and can’t play, it can ruin your chances.
 You don’t want to regret losing because you were too lazy to check on your team before the contest starts.
 Don’t be the 85 year old man telling your grandchildren that you could’ve been a millionaire if only you checked to see Reggie Bush hurt his sensitive groin in pre-game warm-ups.

 FFML Tip: There are mobile and email alerts available to make this easy on you.
 Find a real-time streaming resource and make it easy on yourself.

 11. Get Lucky

 Bottom line, you can reduce risk by finding great resources and establishing a structured process.
-However, at point, you’ll need to rely on your instincts and get lucky.
+However, you’ll also need to rely on your instincts and some luck.
 Taking the step to a higher level analysis will give you an advantage over most players.
 However, over time, players will become more sophisticated and most will have a system.
-Your golden ticket is your ability to add subjective opinion to the equation.
-With all elements (data, resources, system, contest) equal, the secret sauce will be your ability to predict winning players at a higher rate that your fellow man.
-The amount of luck you’ll need will vary based on the type of contest, but taking the steps to prepare will reduce your risk and the amount of luck you need.
+Your golden ticket is your ability to add your subjective opinion to the equation.
+With all the elements (data, resources, system, contest) equal, the secret sauce will be your ability to predict winning players at a higher rate than your fellow man.
+The amount of luck you’ll need will vary based on the type of contest, but taking the steps to prepare will reduce your risk and the amount of luck you will need.
 The result will be you winning more cash on fantasy football.